-- •Consider the benefit of auditing for non-clinical research - •Identify tools and strategies for auditing non-clinical research - •Understand the importance of varying auditing approaches to accommodate a range of researcher educational needs

-Target Audience(s): Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; QA/QI Professionals
+•Consider the benefit of auditing for non-clinical research •Identify tools and strategies for auditing non-clinical research •Understand the importance of varying auditing approaches to accommodate a range of researcher educational needs Target Audience(s): Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; QA/QI Professionals

-G5: The Metrics System: Launching a Formal IRB Metrics Program

-Track(s): HRPP/IRB Administration/ Management and Process

-Data, data everywhere, but how do we make sense of it?
+G5: The Metrics System: Launching a Formal IRB Metrics Program Track(s): HRPP/IRB Administration/ Management and Process Data, data everywhere, but how do we make sense of it?
 "Time under review" is a useful metric, but it's not enough to measure IRB quality and performance.
-This session will describe how one IRB developed, promoted, and implemented a formal data collection program to assess performance and to provide evidence for resource requests and workflow changes.
+This session will describe how two IRBs are planning and implementing formal data collection programs to assess performance and to provide evidence for resource requests and workflow changes.
+Topics covered will include the process used to decide what information to collect and how to gain buy-in from the institution and from staff for this data collection.
+Learning Objectives: